john-cornell/GPTNet/README.md

 * `OnMessageAdded` and allow setting `Temperature` (0-1) to control randomness and `MaxTokens` for longer responses.

 ## Future steps
-Prompt templates and types (build from data, chain of thought, tree of thought) Claude integration
+* Prompt templates and types (build from data, chain of thought, tree of thought)
-New OpenAI functions
+* New OpenAI functions

 For questions or to contribute, email john at johncornell dot org